Youth Athletic Development

 The source of these injuries is multi-factorial, including:

-I implemented a long-term athletic development (LTAD) model to address these factors and improve youth athletic performance WHILE reducing the risk of injury and instilling great habits during crucial developmental and foundational periods of life.
+I implemented a long-term athletic development (LTAD) model to address these factors while improving strength & conditioning, boosting athletic performance, and reducing the risk of injury.
+All the while, kids are building and learning great habits during crucial developmental periods, habits that stay with them fr life.
 You can learn more about the original model that mine is based on by clicking here.

 Our youth injury prevention & athletic development program addresses each of these factors individually and collectively, by: